 The Great Fear (in French, Grande Peur) was a wave of peasant riots and violence that swept through France in July and August 1789.
 These riots were caused by economic concerns, rural panic and the power of rumour.
-Already excited by the summer’s political developments, France’s peasants began to hear rumours about roving bands of hired brigands, who were reportedly rampaging through the countryside, raiding villages and stealing grain.
+Already excited by the summer’s political developments, France’s peasants heard and shared rumours about roving bands of hired brigands reportedly rampaging through the countryside, raiding villages and stealing grain.
 These rumours appeared in different places, took different forms and invoked different levels of response.
 Many peasants responded by arming themselves and mobilising to defend their property.
 Some went further and engaged in revolutionary violence, taking to the road, looting the châteaux of landed aristocrats and destroying feudal contracts.
 The peasants, it seems, became the destructive brigands they had initially feared.
-While few people were killed during the Great Fear, millions of livres of private and feudal property was either stolen or destroyed.
+While few people were killed during the Great Fear, property worth millions of livres was either stolen or destroyed.

 The story of the Great Fear begins with paranoia about outsiders.
 French peasants were accustomed to outsiders arriving in their region, usually in the middle of the year when good weather made travel easier.
 Some of these outsiders were landless labourers or destitute townspeople in search of paid work.
 Others were beggars, vagrants and outcasts, who decided that living off the land or seeking the charity of farmers was better than starving in the cities.
 Peasant communities were, by their nature, insular and suspicious of outsiders.
 They considered these strangers with a suspicious eye.
 New arrivals competed for labour, food and charity provided by the local parish.
 The situation was particularly critical in the spring of 1789, as France endured its worst food crisis in years.
 Even the small stores of grain retained by peasants for their own survival were dwindling.
 According to John Albert White, who translated Georges Lefebvre‘s pivotal study of the Great Fear, the numbers of itinerants in rural areas reached levels never seen before: